 What Problem Is This Addressing?

 Many people feel the Conference Of Parties is set up to fail, with the presence of so many lobbyists for oil & gas and other polluting industries present.
 Additionally, the lack of legal implications to date allow countries to be 'all mouth and no trousers' when delivering on thier promises.

 How Our COP26 Will Work

-The students spend the months leading up to the mock-COP researching the impact of the climate & ecological crisis on their country, the socio-environmental impacts of policy responses between ambitious climate action versus no action, the costs of adopting various policies, and finally settling on the policy position they feel most benefits their country.
+The students spend the month leading up to the mock-COP researching the impact of the climate & ecological crisis on their designated country, the socio-environmental impacts of policy responses between ambitious climate action versus no action, the costs of adopting various policies, and finally settling on the policy position they feel most benefits their country.